 This was so successful because we added survey questions to intentionally generate PR-good headlines through the on-site polling.

 CLICK HERE To Get a Handy Printable PDF of these 29 PR Examples

 Julie Bonette, Laura Bishop Communications

-write tons of them!
-One of the ones we are particularly proud of is one we wrote last spring for one of our school district clients – Pinelands Regional School District.
+One of the press releases we are particularly proud of is one we wrote last spring for one of our school district clients – Pinelands Regional School District.
 One of their alumnae had just become the top collegiate equestrian in the country, and we promoted it like crazy!
 We ended up getting coverage in many local papers, equestrian publications, and on Fox 29 Philadelphia.

-We felt our release and pitch were effective because the headline was straight and to the point – but the lede was cute and catchy.
+We felt our release and pitch were effective because the headline was straight and to the point – but the lead was cute and catchy.
 By the end of the second sentence, you realized the importance of the release, but we still had lots of fun with it.
-We interviewed the equestrian herself, her college coach, and of course our own client in the form of the high school principal.
+We interviewed the equestrian herself, her college coach, and the high school principal.